Yiluan/AWGIM/README.md

 The feature embeddings for miniImageNet and tieredImageNet can be downloaded from https://github.com/deepmind/leo.
 We include the miniImageNet data here.

-5-way 1-shot experiments on miniImageNet:
+5-way 1-shot experiment on miniImageNet:

 `python main.py`